Before getting into the click fraud statistics lets take a quick look at what the problem is. What is click fraud anyway?

 Click fraud isn’t going anywhere anytime soon.
 The click fraud statistics above clearly show that PPC fraud is a rapidly growing market that is linked to global digital ad spend.
 As long as businesses are spending money on ads, ad fraud won’t go anywhere – at least not for now.

 The ad fraud market is gigantic and it is growing exponentially.
 How big it will become after a few years and where and how it will end, nobody knows.
 Ad networks like Google Ads and Facebook are busy tackling and minimizing click fraud but you can’t (and shouldn’t) rely on your ad network.

 Your best bet is to take preventive steps to protect your PPC campaigns from all types of fraud.
-Monitor your ad campaigns constantly, check detailed statistics, and importantly, use a PPC fraud detection and prevention tool such as ClickGUARD.
+Monitor your ad campaigns constantly and block click fraud automatically with a PPC fraud detection and prevention tool such as ClickGUARD.
 Spending a few dollars on PPC click fraud protection can help you save millions in the long run.